dafny-lang/dafny/docs/_includes/Types.md

 says that the result of Factorial is always positive, which Dafny verifies inductively from the function body.

-By default, a function is ghost, and cannot be called from non-ghost code.
-To make it non-ghost, replace the keyword function with the two keywords "`function method`".
+By default, a function is `ghost`, and cannot be called from non-ghost code.
+To make it non-ghost, replace the keyword `function` with the two keywords "`function method`".

 Like methods, functions can be either _instance_ (which they are be default) or